Skip to contents

 Example data: a forecast hub

 We will use an example hub provided by the hubverse to demonstrate the functionality of the hubEnsembles package.
-This example hub was generated with modified forecasts from the FluSight forecasting challenge, a collaborative modeling exercise run by the US Centers for Disease Control and Prevention (CDC) since 2013 that solicits seasonal influenza forecasts from outside modeling teams.
-The example hub includes both example model output data and target data (sometimes known as “truth” data), which are stored in the hubExamples package as data objects named forecast_outputs and forecast_target_ts.
+This example hub, stored in the hubExamples package, was generated with modified forecasts from the FluSight forecasting challenge, a collaborative modeling exercise run by the US Centers for Disease Control and Prevention (CDC) since 2013 that solicits seasonal influenza forecasts from outside modeling teams.
+The hubExamples package includes model output data and target data (observed data corresponding to each prediction target, sometimes known as “truth” data) in the two forms defined by the hubverse: target time series data and oracle output data.
+We load the forecast_outputs and forecast_target_ts data objects containing the model output and target time series data, respectively.
 Note that the toy model outputs contain predictions for only a small subset rows of select dates, locations, and output type IDs, far fewer than an actual modeling hub would typically collect.

 The model output data includes mean, median, quantile, and sample forecasts of future incident influenza hospitalizations; as well as CDF and PMF forecasts of hospitalization intensity (the latter made up of categories determined by threshold of weekly hospital admissions per 100,000 population).
 Each forecast is made for five task ID variables, including the location for which the forecast was made (location), the date on which the forecast was made (reference_date), the number of steps ahead (horizon), the date of the forecast prediction (a combination of the date the forecast was made and the forecast horizon, target_end_date), and the forecast target (target).
 Below we print a subset of this example model output.